carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/README.md

 [Shadow DOM](https://w3c.github.io/webcomponents/spec/shadow/), one of the standards for Carbon for IBM.com Web Components is created on top of, isolates the web component styles from the application styles.
 This means those two styles won't adversely affect each other.

-If your have a website that currently runs on [legacy IBM.com Design System (Northstar)](https://www.ibm.com/standards/web/v18/), such isolation helps you for gradual migration from legacy IBM.com Northstar style to Carbon for IBM.com style.
-You can simply use both technologies in your page.
-Here's an example with Carbon for IBM.com masthead and legacy IBM.com Northstar footer:
+For applications that are currently running on [legacy IBM.com Design System (Northstar)](https://www.ibm.com/standards/web/v18/), such isolation will assist with gradual migration from legacy IBM.com Northstar styles to Carbon for IBM.com styles.
+Both technologies can co-exist safely in the same application.
+Here is an example with the Carbon for IBM.com masthead and legacy IBM.com Northstar footer:

 ```html
 <!-- Loads legacy IBM.com Design System (Northstar) -->